OpenScienceLabs/grant-proposals/psf_proposal_SciCookie_2.md

   With this grant, we plan to contract 4 people from our current group of collaborators in OSL.
 The main two developers are Yurely Camacho and Anavelyz Perez based in Merida-Venezuela, recently graduated in statistics and they are enthusiastic about open science and programming languages like Python.
 They contributed to the translation of the documentation at Spanish of the library scikit-learn.
 Additionaly, a project manager and one Senior developer that will perform the review and quality assurance will be contracted.

-  They will also be accompanied and mentored mainly by Ivan Ogasawara, a member of the Open Science Labs steering council.
+  This grant will also be accompanied and mentored mainly by Ivan Ogasawara, a member of the Open Science Labs steering council.
 He has been chair of the SciPy Latinoamerica (SciPyLA) 2016 conference.
 He had been a maintainer of the SciPyLA community on telegram from 2016 to 2022,